toddythebody/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-A web app that features locations around lake of the ozarks.
-You can see locations others have posted, leave comments, and post comments of your own.
-There will be a map to show distance on the water.
+Fantasy football.
+Users participate in a draft, manage their team, and keep score.
 ### Features
-User, posts, comments, map, favoriting, location search, user search.
+User, roster profile, point system, player stat data collection.
 ### Technologies
 Java, Spring, Html, Css, MySql, and maybe javascript

 ### What I'll Have to Learn
-I need to learn more about javascript and the map portion.
+I need to learn more about javascript and data collection.

 ### Trello
 https://trello.com/b/g0rsRxsY/project